ferxinii/gnuplotC/README.md

 # gnuplotC

-Simple and easy C interface to plot using gnuplot.
+Simple and easy C interface to gnuplot.
 Allows for video creation.

 ## Modes